wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-elastic-stack/from-6.8-to-7.x.rst

 Due to this change, the previous alerts will not be visible in the Wazuh indices and update must be performed to all previous indices in order to complete the upgrade.

-Run below request for each Wazuh index created before the Elastic 7.x upgrade.
+Run the request below for each Wazuh index created before the Elastic 7.x upgrade.
 It will add the ``timestamp`` field for all the index documents.

 An example of how to run the request using the index ``wazuh-alerts-3.x-2019.05.16`` looks as follows: